-It implies distributing bookings & workload in general among workers and track sick leaves as well as vacations to reassign workers on time.
+It implies distributing bookings & workload in general among workers, as well as tracking sick leaves and vacations to be able to reassign workers on time.

 Additionally, many businesses use various levels of access.
 For instance:

-Even though we named the section “Staff Management”, a feature to manage lists of not only staff but whatever it is you offer to your clients is needed.
+Even though we named this section “Staff Management,” a feature that will manage lists of not only staff but whatever it is you offer to your clients will be needed.

 For better workflow control, you can add various features for appointment management.

-One of the most useful features in terms of managing appointments can be an in-built calendar.
+One of the most useful features in terms of managing appointments is an in-built calendar.

 There, all booking can be shown & automatically sorted by these categories:

 Within this tool, you can also track employees’ workflow, see when they’re available, and manage it.